tobozo/M5Core2-SoundBouncer/Readme.md

 with incremented visual and auditory rhythms.

-The code does not simulate physics but is still valid to demonstrate the interation between period and pendulum length.
+The code does not simulate physics but is still valid to demonstrate the interation between period and pendulum length when starting multiple metronomes simultaneously.

 Libraries dependencies: